PABannier/cs_notes_tips_tricks/git_tips.md

 - `git branch -a`: to see all branches (local and remote)

+- `git commit -am`: Adds every modified staged file and commit with a commit message.
+Combination of `git add .` and `git commit -m`.

 ## Misc

 - Sometimes, you might want to create new branches without opening a PR (useful for experiments for a paper or a tutorial progress).

 - Central idea with Git: have one folder in your local disk where you store branches, forks...
   When working on someone else's PR, just add remote its fork and checkout to its branch.